-Throughout 2023, BVMN partners on the ground collected a total of 98 testimonies of pushback, affecting a total of ???? victims, and published 12 monthly reports, as well as one internal violence report in an effort to document violence occurring against people-on-the-move (herein POM) within the borders of countries along the Balkan Route.
+Throughout 2023, our partners on the ground collected a total of 85 testimonies of pushback, affecting a total of 1400 victims.
+Based on the collected testimonies, we published 12 monthly reports, as well as one internal violence report in an effort to document violence occurring against people-on-the-move (herein POM) within the borders of countries along the Balkan Route.

-OUR Structure
+Our Structure

-BVMN comprises 14 member organizations (including two anonymous members), each of which operates throughout the Balkan Route, providing its own unique services, mainly direct humanitarian and legal assistance.
+BVMN comprises 13 member organizations (including two anonymous members), each of which operates throughout the Balkan Route, providing its own unique services, mainly direct humanitarian and legal assistance.
 These members contribute to the network through field-level evidence collection and research, as well as advocacy projects that utilize this primary evidence to inform and influence policymakers and provide direct legal aid in certain situations.